omri-boiman/Recipe-Extractor-and-Organizer/README.md

 # Recipe Organizer

 Extract, clean, and organize recipes from any URL.
-The FastAPI backend uses BeautifulSoup and Azure AI Inference (GitHub Models) to normalize titles, times, ingredients, and steps into a consistent schema, stores them in SQLite, and serves a modern React + Vite + Tailwind UI where you can browse, edit, upload an image, and chat with a recipe‑specific assistant.
+The FastAPI backend uses BeautifulSoup and Azure AI Inference (GitHub Models) to normalize titles, times, ingredients, and steps into a consistent schema, stores them in SQLite, and serves a modern React + Vite + Tailwind UI where you can browse, edit and chat with a recipe‑specific assistant.

 - Paste a recipe URL → hybrid extractor (heuristics + AI) saves a normalized recipe
 - Structured sections for ingredients and steps; quick in‑app editing